BobbigGao/Steam-Game-Recommender/doc/DatabaseDesign.md

 9. **genresSimulation**: if a game simulation or not, a boolean attribute
 10. **genresRacing**: if a game is racing or not, a boolean attribute

+This entity is designed with the following assumptions:
+1. There is a predefined set of genres for a game that games either belong to or don't
+2. Each game can belong to multiple genres

 #### 7. Platform
 This is an entity about what platforms a game supports
 1. **platformID**: a unique identifier for a games' supported platforms